 Developed by SeaWorld in partnership with local real estate developers, Magic Mountain opened May 29, 1971 in Valencia, California.
-Featuring a world-record 19 coasters, Magic Mountain became part of the Six Flags chain in 1979 and welcomed 3.6 million visitors in 2019, making it Six Flags' most-visited park.
+Featuring a world-record 19 coasters, Magic Mountain became part of the Six Flags chain in 1979 and is typically Six Flags' most-visited park.

 Our recommendations below come from our annual survey of Theme Park Insider newsletter subscribers.
 Locations with star ratings ★ ranked especially highly among our readers.
 Click here to subscribe to our free, twice-weekly email of theme park news and to participate in the next ranking survey.

 Standing 131 feet and with 3,300 feet of track, this Rocky Mountain Construction Raptor will be the world's tallest and longest single-rail coaster when it opens in summer 2020.

 X2★ ★ ★

 A 3,610-foot Arrow Dynamics 4th dimension coaster with a 215-foot vertical drop, top speed of 76 miles per hour and two inversions.
 Height requirement: 48 inches

 A 3,602-foot Bolliger & Mabillard flying coaster with a 111-foot drop, top speed of 62 mph and four inversions.
 Height requirement: 54 inches